 The program office usually provides two separate functions – strategic support to programs and projects; and operational support to programs and projects.
 In many instances the strategic aspects are moved to a portfolio management office or officer leaving the program office to provide an information hub for, and operational support to, programs and constituent projects.
 This typically involves helping the programs and projects perform appropriate levels of:

 - quality control

 The program office is comprised of a number of full and part-time experts and resources providing an environment to make programs and projects successful.
 They might include subject matter experts, tool experts, business process experts, administrative support, register or log (e.g. risk, issue, benefits) ownership etc.

-A program office manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A program office manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework..

 Within the SFIA profile, the program office manager has level 5 and 6 capabilities, i.e. ensures and advises on the skills outlined and initiates and influences their use.
 The SFIA profile is outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 SFIA skills level descriptor

 Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
 Identifies, evaluates and recommends options, implementing if required.
 Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
 Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited.